This Turkey Bean Soup is a hearty, filling, fiber-rich soup – the kind of soup that sticks to your bones on a cold winter day.

-Pressure Cooker Smoked Turkey Black Bean Soup
+Instant Pot Smoked Turkey Bean Soup

-This is also inexpensive to make, I start with dried beans and I use my pressure cooker (my favorite pot to make beans) because it cuts the cooking time in half and the flavors really get into the soup.
+This turkey and bean soup is inexpensive and easy to make.
+I start with dried beans and used my pressure cooker (my favorite pot to make beans) because it cuts the cooking time in half and the flavors really get into the soup.

 You can also do this in a large pot or dutch oven, but keep in mind it will take twice as long to cook and you’ll have to add more liquid to the pot as it evaporates, where as in the pressure cooker you don’t get much evaporation.

-Pressure Cooker Smoked Turkey Black Bean Soup
+How to Make Smoked Turkey Bean Soup

 - Place the olive oil and onions, carrots, celery and parsley in a 6 quart pressure cooker over medium high heat and cook until fragrant, about 8 to 10 minutes.